TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 .. index:: Path; EXT:{extkey}/Resources/Public

 Resources/Public
-   Public assets by extensions (files that should be delivered by the web server) must be located in the Resources/Public folder of the extension.
+   Public assets used in extensions (files that should be delivered by the web server) must be located in the Resources/Public folder of the extension.
 This folder should only be used for static assets.
 If you need to create assets during runtime, they should be stored in :code:`typo3temp/`.